 Instructions

-- Clean your grill and preheat it to medium-high heat.
-Lightly grease the grill by spraying cooking oil or using paper towels dipped in oil and spread them across the grill.
-Alternatively, you can use an indoor grill pan.
+- Preheat the grill: Clean your grill and preheat to medium-high heat (about 400°F).
+Lightly oil the grates using cooking spray or a paper towel dipped in oil.
+(You can also use an indoor grill pan.)

-- Place the chicken thighs on the heated grill and cook for 5-7 minutes per side, or until the chicken reaches an internal temperature of 165°F (75°C) and the edges are crispy.
+- Grill the chicken: Place the chicken thighs on the hot grill and cook for 5-7 minutes per side, flipping once, until nicely charred and the internal temperature reaches 165°F.

 Hadley says